axelarnetwork/interchain-governance-orchestrator/docs/sample.md

   {
     destinationChain: "Fantom",
     destinationContract: ProposalExecutorAddressOnFantom,
-    fee: ethers.utils.parseEther(relayerFee2), // Note that the relayer fee must be calculated separately for each execution.
+    gas: ethers.utils.parseEther(relayerFee2), // Note that the relayer gas must be calculated separately for each execution.
     calls: [
       {
         target: dummyState.address,